History of Auburn Tigers football: Early history (1892–1950)

 Donahue's peak came in the 1913 and 1914 seasons, without a single team crossing Auburn's goal through the line.
 The 1913 team, led by captain Kirk Newell, claimed Auburn's first outright conference championship with an 8–0 record.
 The 1914 Tigers posted all shutouts and also won a conference championship with an 8–0–1 record.
 Bull Kearley was a key feature of Donahue's 7–2–2 defense.

 The 1915 team went 6–2, losing to both southern champions (Vanderbilt and Georgia Tech).
 Guard Baby Taylor was a unanimous All-Southern selection and a third-team All-American selection by Walter Camp.
 The 1917 team was very strong, including Moon Ducote as a standout, but lost 60–7 to the South's first national champion: Heisman's Georgia Tech Golden Tornado.

 The Tigers would return to the top of the conference once again in 1919 with an 8–1 record.
 Fatty Warren ran for a 40-yard gain in the 14–7 victory over Georgia Tech, the game which netted the SIAA championship and gave Tech its first loss to an SIAA school in five years, since Auburn in 1914.
 It was Heisman's last game at Georgia Tech.
 Zelda Sayre sent All-Southern tackle Pete Bonner a telegram after the win, it read: "Shooting a seven, aren't we awfully proud of the boys, give them my love—knew we could."
 The 1920 team outscored its opponents by a margin of 332–49, a then-school record for points, but was held scoreless in its two losses to the conference co-champions (Georgia and Georgia Tech).
 Auburn moved to the Southern Conference (SoCon) in 1922.
 The 1922 team is considered one of Auburn's greatest football teams.
 The Tigers upset defending Southern champion Centre.
 One year later, Donahue became the coach at LSU.
-Boozer Pitts was promoted from assistant coach to Auburn's head football coach, serving from 1923–1924 and again in 1927.
+Boozer Pitts was promoted from assistant coach to Auburn's head football coach, serving from 1923 to 1924 and again in 1927.
 Pitts failed to win more than four games in a single season during his tenure that included an 0–4–2 1927 season.